binshops/laravel-blog/README.md

   </a>
 </p>

-# Complete Laravel Blog Package
+# Laravel Blog
 Have you worked with Wordpress?
-Developers call it wordpress-like laravel package.
+Developers call it wordpress-like laravel blog.

 ### Contact us for any customization:
 sam@binshops.com